VolistxTeam/Minako/README.md

 - MySQL 8.0 or Above / MariaDB 10.5 or Above

 ### Installation
 You have to install Meilisearch in your system, and set MEILISEARCH_KEY if required.
-After that, run follow commands:
+After that, run commands:
 ```
 composer install
 php artisan key:generate